 That’s why rich people not only master their money and time, they also master themselves.

 If you want to be rich, you have to think and act like a rich person.
-So, you want to avoid buying liabilities until your assets can pay for them.
+And the first and most important step is: avoid buying liabilities until your assets can pay for them.

-For now, those things only cost you money and don’t give you any ROI.
+For now, those things only cost you money and don’t give you any ROI – Return on Investment.
 Video games can be nice but they also eat away a lot of your time.
-They give you a lousy ROI and ROTI.
+They give you a lousy ROI and ROTI – Return on Time Investment.

 Again, you want to be very conscious of your choices.